mukel/epfml17-segmentation/README.md

 *Note: Running the code requires quite some memory.
 Having (at least) 40GB of RAM is highly recommended.*

+## Running time.
+The model was trained on a single p2.8xlarge (AWS) instance in around 1 hour.
+On a laptop we expect the training time to be around 72 hours.
+We ran our run.py with all training data in multi-gpu mode (disabled on the deliverable).
+The data augmentation is very memory hungry, taking a considerable amount of memory; at least 128GB of RAM are required to train the model with the full dataset.

 ## Authors
 Aimee Montero, Alfonso Peterssen, Philipp Chervet